Nate Morris

-Nathaniel Ryan Morris (born October 16, 1980) is an American entrepreneur.
-He is the Chairman and CEO of Lexington, Kentucky-based company Morris Industries.
-He also founded the company Rubicon Technologies, where he formerly served as CEO.
+Nathaniel Ryan Morris (born October 16, 1980) is an American businessman and political candidate.
+He is the chairman and CEO of Kentucky-based company Morris Industries, which includes among its subsidiaries Republic Financial.
+He also founded waste management company Rubicon Technologies, where he was formerly CEO.
+In June 2025, Morris announced that he would make a bid for the Kentucky U.S. Senate seat.

-Early life
+Early life and education

-Originally from Lexington, Morris grew up in Louisville, Kentucky with his single mother, Miranda Morris, and maternal grandparents.
+Originally from Lexington, Kentucky, Morris grew up in Louisville with his single mother and maternal grandparents; his mother worked multiple jobs and relied on food stamps to raise him.
+A ninth-generation Kentuckian, Morris's family descends from Morgan County, in Appalachia.
 He was close to his grandfather, Lewis Sexton, who was a former president of the Ford plant United Auto Workers union in Louisville.
 While attending Eastern High School, Morris reportedly developed political aspirations after multiple spinal fractures derailed his hopes of a football career in the fall of 1996.

-Beginning in 1999, Morris attended George Washington University on a academic scholarship from the Ancient and Accepted Scottish Rite of Freemasonry in Washington, D.C., where he studied international affairs.
+Beginning in 1999, Morris attended George Washington University in Washington, D.C. on an academic scholarship, where he studied international affairs, was a member of the Kappa Sigma fraternity, and was elected to Phi Beta Kappa.
 Morris attended graduate school at the Princeton School of Public and International Affairs.
-Morris also attended University of Oxford’s Said Business School and is a member of the Oxford Union.
+Morris also graduated from the University of Oxford’s Said Business School, where he was a member of St Hugh's College; he is also a member of the Oxford Union.

-Early career and politics
+Political career

+Fundraising

 Morris is a Republican and is noted as a political fundraiser.
 Morris raised over $50,000 for President George W. Bush's 2004 reelection campaign.
-He has worked in a variety of roles for several Kentucky Republicans, including Congresswoman Anne Northup, Gov. Ernie Fletcher, Senate Majority Leader Mitch McConnell and Labor Secretary Elaine Chao (McConnell's wife).
+He has worked in a variety of roles for several Kentucky Republicans, including the U.S House of Representatives, the U.S. Senate and the U.S. Department of Labor.

-Morris is a friend and supporter of U.S Senator Rand Paul.
+Morris is a friend and supporter of U.S. Senator Rand Paul.
 He traveled with Paul to Israel in 2013 and raised money for his Senate and presidential campaigns, becoming one of his top fund-raisers.
+Paul wrote about Morris in his 2015 book, Taking a Stand: Moving Beyond Partisan Politics to Unite America.
+Morris is a political ally of U.S. Vice President J.D.
+Vance and was among the biggest donors in Kentucky to Donald Trump's 2024 presidential campaign.